Nigorella hirsuta: Description

-The spider is similar to others in the genus.
-It can be distinguished by its longer embolus and the strongly sclerotized cups in the female that hide the gonopores.
-It has been confused with the related Nigorella plebeja, with examples of this species being initially incorrectly allocated.
-The pocket in the epigyne is smaller than Nigorella albimana, which helps distinguish the species.

-Distribution
+Distribution and habitat

-Nigorella hirsuta lives in South Africa and Zimbabwe.
+Nigorella hirsuta lives in Mozambique, South Africa and Zimbabwe.
 It is known to have a range that stretches across central and eastern South Africa.
 The holotype was collected from the Sengwa Wildlife Research Area in Zimbabwe in 2001 by Meg Cumming.
 It has also been found in the Sandveld Nature Reserve in Free State, Ndumo Game Reserve in KwaZulu-Natal, Thabela Thabeng Mountain Retreat near Potchefstroom in North West province, all in South Africa, and near Bulawayo, Zimbabwe.
 The species prefers woodland areas populated with species like Searsia lancea.
 It is a ground-dwelling spider often found at the bottom of grass tussocks.
-It can also be found near rivers.
+In Mozambique and Zimbabwe, it has been found in plant litter, sometimes under Acacia trees near rivers.
+Its conservation status is of Least Concern.